emmideric/alx-system_engineering-devops/README.md

-Script that adds execution permission
+Script thatsets the permissions to 007